Freelance Contract: Definition, Terms to Know

 Examples of freelance engagements include:

-- An artist creates a commissioned pottery piece
+- An artist creates a commissioned pottery piece.

-- A freelance journalist writing articles
+- A freelance journalist writing articles.

-- Web designers completing a website
+- Web designers completing a website.

-- An independent contractor completing home repairs
+- An independent contractor completing home repairs.

 - Film editors contracting with producers of a documentary

 If you provide freelance services, the client must abide by the terms of the contract.
 They must also avoid exerting managerial control.
-Otherwise, they risk violating contractor law that protect independent contractor rights and freedoms.
+Otherwise, they risk violating contractor law that protects independent contractor rights and freedoms.

-Here is an article about the difference between Independent Contracts vs. Employees .
+Here is an article about the difference between Independent Contracts vs. Employees.

 Important Terms in Freelance Contracts